 The COVID-19 crisis has dramatically shifted the tides in the business world, and it has changed the global business landscape.
-Companies worldwide are forced to adapt quickly to the new normal and the new trends in their industries to stay afloat and try to ensure business growth until the end of the year.
-Among the most important trends you need to stay on top of are the hiring and onboarding trends, as you need to build and maintain a thriving employee collective to succeed.
+Companies worldwide are forced to adapt quickly to the new normal and the new trends in their industries to stay afloat and ensure business growth until the end of the year.
+Among the most important trends you need to keep on top of are the hiring and onboarding trends, as you need to build and maintain a thriving employee collective to succeed.

-Whether you are hiring new talent to facilitate eCommerce success or hiring in a more traditional industry like healthcare where your decision can literally save lives, now it’s more important than ever to act on the relevant trends.
-With that in mind, here are the five hiring trends that all business leaders should follow in 2021 to achieve their goals.
+Whether you are hiring new talent to facilitate eCommerce success or hiring in a more traditional industry like healthcare where your decision can save lives, now it’s more important than ever to act on the relevant trends.
+With that in mind, here are the five hiring trends that all business leaders should follow to achieve their goals.

 More diversity, equality, and inclusion in hiring